meshackmutunga/healthdata/README.md

 # healthdata
-The program contains data from the NewYorkhealth data API The data is imported and visualised based on different parameters.
+The program contains data from the NewYork health data which is available via SODA API.
+The data is imported and visualised based on different parameters.